CSbyGB/pentips/writeups/various-flaws.md

 secret_access_key OdNa7m+bqUvF3Bn/qgSnPE1kBpqcBTTjqwP83Jys
 ```

-When accessing the provided link we are prompter for credentials
+When accessing the provided link we are prompted for credentials

 ![Request to new url](../.res/2023-07-15-14-40-39.png)